-RIP is a fairly simple protocol and most CCIE R&S students don’t worry about it too much.
+RIP is a fairly simple protocol, and most CCIE students don’t worry about it too much.
 There are however a number of ‘pitfalls’ that you need to be aware of.
 One of them is configuring RIP to advertise a default route in combination with IP SLA and object tracking.
 I will show you how to do this with the following three routers:

 The topology above is simple enough.
-Three routers connected to each other and we will configure RIP on R1 and R2.
+Three routers are connected to each other, and we will configure RIP on R1 and R2.
 The idea is to advertise a default route on R2 towards R1 but only when it can reach the IP address of R3.
 Let’s start by enabling RIP on R1 and R2:

 R1(config)#router rip